Who we are

 Chair

-Simon Brearley is a chartered surveyor by profession.
+Simon is a chartered surveyor by profession.
 He has chaired the CLT since its inception, and is also the Chair of the Todmorden community-led regeneration body (the ‘town team’) Todmorden Pride.
 Simon brings to the CLT both his professional experience and his strong local knowledge.

 Karin Lowson